ptomulik/testmd/README.md

   - `Puppet::Util.newrepoutil(name, options = {}, &block)`

-If you're extendind `repoutil` module, the source code of the new provider (say `foo`) should go to file
+If you're extending `repoutil` module, the source code of the new provider (say `foo`) should go to file

   - `lib/puppet/util/repoutil/foo.rb`